sam4llis/nvim-tundra/README.md

 ## Configuration

-Tundra provides a `setup(opts)` function that allow you to overwrite any default settings.
-User settings are passed into the setup function as a Lua table.
-As an example, this is my personal configuration for the Tundra colorscheme:
+Tundra provides a `setup` function to overwrite default settings.
+Omitted fields in the `setup` function default to their respective default configuration setting.
+The creator of Tundra recommends the following configuration as a starting point:

 ```lua
 require('nvim-tundra').setup({